sgoodrickjr/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Well, the forEach() method doesn't actually return anything (undefined).
+It simply calls a provided function on each element in your array. ...
+The difference is that map() utilizes return values and actually returns a new Array of the same size.

 2. What is the difference between a function and a method?

+A function is a piece of code that is called by name.
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).
+All data that is passed to a function is explicitly passed.
+A method is a piece of code that is called by a name that is associated with an object.

 3. What is closure?

+A JavaScript closure is when an inner function has access to its outer enclosing function's variables and properties.

 4. Describe the four rules of the 'this' keyword.

+  1. Window/Global Object Binding - When in the global scope, the value of “this” will be the window/console Object;
+  2. Implicit Binding - Whenever a preceding dot calls a function, the object before the dot is this.
+  3. New binding - Whenever we use a constructor function, this refers to the specific instance of the object that is created and returned by the constructor function.
+  4. Explicit binding - Whenever we use JavaScript’s call or apply method, this is explicitly defined.

 5. Why do we need super() in an extended class?

+It calls the constructor function and inherits its objects.

 ## Project Set up